creamsensation/gox/README.md

 <br>

 ## Main reason to use GOX
-> If you love Go, as I am, you love power && simplicity, then GOX is just for you.
+> If you love Go, as I do, you love power && simplicity, then GOX is just for you.

 <br>